cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-06-http.md

    username: `admin`
    password: `Harbor12345`

-6. Create a new project, give it the name `cloudnativeessentials` and use the defaults
+6. Create a new project, give it the name `cloudnativeessentials`, set it for public and use the defaults for the rest.